vignetteapp/ideas/client/2022/March/rfc-model-api.md

     replaceModel: Promise<any>;
 }
 ```
 `BodygroupProvider`s must provide a `createBodygroups` method which returns a `Promise<Bodygroup[]>`.
-A `Bodygroup` must contain the ID of the bodygroup, `isVisible`, which allows the host to modify it's visibility, and a `replaceModel` method which facilitates the toggle to allow it to be visible within the viewport.
+A `Bodygroup` must contain the ID of the bodygroup, `isVisible`, which allows the host to modify it's visibility, and a `replaceModel` method which provides the function for the toggle to allow it to be visible within the viewport, which usually uses the lower-level rendering API provided in the Extension API.

 ### API Paradigms